samboy/MaraDNS/README.md

 downloaded at [Sourceforge](https://sourceforge.net/projects/maradns/)
 and [MaraDNS’s web page](https://maradns.samiam.org/download.html).

+I have added block list support to Deadwood, to allow a large list of host names to be blocked.

+I have created a new service: `coLunacyDNS`, a simple Lua-based DNS server which can return IPv4 (`A`) and IPv6 (`AAAA`) DNS records.
+It has the ability to query other DNS servers, and customize the answer given to the client based on the contents of a Lua script.

 # ABOUT

 MaraDNS is a small and lightweight cross-platform open-source DNS server.
 The server is remarkably easy to configure for someone comfortable editing text configuration files.
 MaraDNS is released under a BSD license.

 I wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.
-Now that I’m working as a professional software developer, I have much less time to devote to MaraDNS.

-   Since MaraDNS is open source, there is nothing stopping anyone from forking this repository; I ask such users to please not call any such forks “MaraDNS”.
+Now that I have been furloughed during the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua to customize DNS replies.

 ## Table of contents